AlanKostrick/flex-2018-summer/jest.md

 ## Install Axios (to use instead of fetch)

-- Useful for Asunchronous data
+- Useful for Asynchronous data
 - `npm i axios`

 ## Create a basic function file to test